mystsoftware/myst-help-center/platform-configuration/rest-api.md

-> **WARNING:** This is an advanced instruction for manipulating MyST using the REST APIs.
-You should not do this unless absolutely necessary and should take a backup of the database before performing any direct manipulations using the API.
-You have been warned.
+> **NOTE:** This is an advanced instruction for manipulating MyST using the REST APIs.
+Take a **backup** of the database before performing any direct manipulations using the API.

 MyST Studio is built on top of a set of REST APIs meaning any operations performed by the UI can also be automated using the REST APIs.